kriley314/Project3/README.md

 Users login using their Facebook profile.

-When creating a group, the user is automatically added to that an array within that group using a userID that Facebook provides.
+When creating a group, the user is automatically added to an array within that group using a userID that Facebook provides.

 Joining a group adds userID to that group as well.